Psalms For Life

 Prayer:

-Lord, like every addiction, materialism, sensualism, and hedonism demand ever more and more while giving less and less.
-You offer me a life truly without lack.
-Keep me looking always to you, entrusting my life to you, confident that your love and care will never fail me.
+Like every addiction, Lord, materialism, sensualism, and hedonism demand ever more and more while giving me less and less.
+By contrast, you truly offer me a life without lack.
+Keep me loving you always, entrusting my life to you, confident that your love and care will never fail.
 Amen.

 During your free moments, pray these words: